ndracic/Server-Side-APIs-Weather-Dashboard/README.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city
 ```

+## Usage
+Open the application with live server or with the current live link, type a city press go and see the Weather!

 ## Mock-Up:

 ![Dashboard](./images/Screen%20Shot%202022-11-28%20at%205.05.01%20PM.png)